Skip to content

 Convert a name to a path.

-Source code in src/seb/result_dataclasses.py
+Source code in seb/result_dataclasses.py

 def name_to_path(self) -> str: